swagger-akka-http/swagger-akka-http/README.md

 Here's an example ```SwaggerHttpService``` snippet which exposes [Wordnik's PetStore](http://petstore.swagger.io/) resources, ```Pet```, ```User``` and ```Store```.
 The routes property can be concatenated to your other route definitions:

 ```
-new SwaggerHttpService {
+class SwaggerDocService(system: ActorSystem) extends SwaggerHttpService with HasActorSystem {
+  override implicit val actorSystem: ActorSystem = system
-       implicit def actorRefFactory = context
+  override implicit val materializer: ActorMaterializer = ActorMaterializer()
   override val apiTypes = Seq(typeOf[PetService], typeOf[UserService], typeOf[StoreService])
   override val host = "localhost:8080" //the url of your api, not swagger's json endpoint
   override val basePath = "/"    //the basePath for the API you are exposing
   override val apiDocsPath = "/" //where you want the swagger-json endpoint exposed
   val info = Info() //provides license and other description details
 }.routes
 ```

 ## Adding Swagger Annotations